hyungminr/ImageClassification/README.md

 ## Training on Custom Data

 ### 1. Data Structure
-When training on your custom data, you should construct your data format - you might want to choose one of two options.
+When training on your custom data, your data structure should follow one of these two formats.

 #### (1) with annotation file (*see data/example_annotation*)